 The primary noise source in the vicinity of the Route Alternative Option 3 Banning to Maraschino subtransmission line upgrades (Green Line shown on Figures C-1 and C-3) is vehicle traffic on roadways and freeways in the immediate vicinity of the ROW.
-This segment of ROW currently contains an existing single-circuit 115 kV subtransmission line; however, this line carries current only when the line is used as an emergency backup system.
-When the line does carry load, it creates corona noise.
-When not active, no permanent noise source is located within the ROW.
+This segment of ROW currently contains an existing single-circuit 115 kV subtransmission line energized at 115 kV (SCE, 2008b).
+It serves as an emergency line to Maraschino Substation in the event the preferred line is not operational.
+Therefore, the emergency line must stand ready at any time to carry load for Maraschino Substation if the preferred line is ever unable to do so.
+Since this line is energized, it generates corona-induced audible noise (SCE, 2008b).
 While the majority of this segment would pass through uninhabited areas, the alignment traverses one medium-density residential area within the City of Banning, referred to as the Sun Lakes Community.
 There is also one low-density residential area located within approximately 500 feet of the corridor in the City of Beaumont at the Maraschino Substation junction.
 Further sensitive receptors along this segment include the Sun Lakes Country Club, AC Dysart Equestrian Park, and Lion's Recreation Park.
 In addition, there are residential developments that are planned for construction, are currently under construction, and/or are recently inhabited along this segment of ROW.